localstack/docs/content/en/user-guide/aws/ssm/index.md

 The Resource Browser allows you to perform the following actions:

 - **Create System Parameter**: Create a new System Parameter by clicking on the **Create Parameter** button and providing the required details.
-- **View the System Parameter**: View the details of a System Parameter by clicking on the parameter name.
+- **View the System Parameter**: View the details of a System Parameter, such as its value, by clicking on the parameter name.
 - **Delete the System Parameter**: Delete a System Parameter by selecting the parameter and clicking on the **Actions** dropdown menu followed by **Remove Selected**.

 ## Limitations